tychon/bison-annotations/README.md

 ## Formatting of grammar file

-The token and type declarations in the grammar hav to look like these:
+The token and type declarations in the grammar have to look like these:

 ```
 %token TYPE1 TYPE2 TYPE3
 /* or */
 %token <...> TYPE1 TYPE2 TYPE3

-%type TYPE1 TYPE2 TYPE3
-/* or */
 %type <...> TYPE1 TYPE2 TYPE3
 ```

-Rules in the grammar have to look like this:
+Rules in the grammar have to look similar to this one:

 ```
 primary_expression: